 Having marketable skills is important if you want to have a successful career.
 But gaining the skills that you need is not something that you can do once and then never have to do again.
 You need to continuously build on your skills to make sure you keep up with the demands of the market and to allow you to advance in your career.
 Knowing what skills you should be building and how to do it can be tough.
-There are plenty of options but you don’t want to waste time learning something that ultimately isn’t going to help you with your career.
+There are plenty of options but you don’t want to waste time

 When you’re looking for ways to learn new, marketable skills, you’ll need to think about how they’ll serve you in the future.

 Look for Skills to Complement Your Existing Ones

 If you’re thinking about how to grow your skills, start by considering the skills that you already have.
 Building on these skills with complementary skills is a smart idea that will allow you to do more at work.
 If you already know how to design a website, you might want to look at courses for web designers that teach you other useful skills, like how to use SEO when you’re creating a website.
 Consider the skills that help you to build on the ones you already have and do more in your industry.
 These skills can make you more marketable by widening the parameters of what you’re able to do.

 Finding the time to learn new skills can be tricky when you’re busy with so many other things.
 But you can discover opportunities to learn new skills both online and offline, which you can fit around your existing schedule.
 If you want to learn at your own pace, an online course or other online resources are often the best options.
 You can learn through various formats, with videos, blog posts, quizzes, and other useful materials.
 If you want to learn a new skill offline, you might seek a workshop or a course that’s taught in person so that you can have a more hands-on experience.